Project51At/rpi-bt-streamer/README.md

 A simple Bluetooth-Audio receiver that forward its content via iceCast2

 ## Requirements
- - Raspberry Pi with Bluetooth support (tested with Raspberry Pi 2 and USB dongle)
+ - Raspberry Pi with Bluetooth support (tested with Raspberry Pi 2 and Plugable USB Bluetooth Adapter)
  - Raspbian Buster Lite (tested with 2020-02-13)

 ## Installation